mania7539/articles/_posts/2017-10-30-working-with-bitbucket-git-repository.md

 	# Check the connection to your authentication agent

 $ ssh-add ~/.ssh/identity
+$ ssh-add ~/.ssh
 	# Check the connection to your authentication agent
     	# If getting "Could not open a connection to your authentication agent.", then go to the next steps
+$ ssh-add ~/.ssh/mania7539-Bitbucket
+	# If you already generated a key, but not connected

 $ ssh-keygen
 $ ll ~/.ssh